 6) Sipahi – the cavalry backbone of the Ottoman army

 In any case, despite the economic dependency on his nominal subjects (which in turn led to the better military-civilian relationship than that of many European states), the sipahi was an expert horseman feared by his foes – as attested by European observers.
 Often lightly armed when compared to heavy household troops of the Sultan, it was their inherent mobility that stood out as the greatest advantage in the medieval battlefield.
-To that end, military history suggests that the evolution of most European battlefield tactics were governed by the need to counter the fast-moving sipahis, as opposed to the cumbersome shoot-and-charge ploys used by the massive formations of Janissary infantrymen.
+To that end, military history, according to Dr. Nicolle, suggests that the evolution of most European battlefield tactics were governed by the need to counter the fast-moving sipahis of the Ottoman Empire, as opposed to the cumbersome shoot-and-charge ploys used by the massive formations of Janissary infantrymen.

 7) The raiders from beyond